TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/docs/About-Paths.md

 "Metro" apps appear to support long paths.
 "Movies & TV" (built in to Windows 10), or VLC (from the Microsoft Store).

 Video players running *inside* WSL do work.
-To get the videos to display, you need to set up an Xserver (e.g. Xming, or MobaXterm which has one built in), and possibly install PulseAudio (untested).
+To get the videos to display, you need to set up an Xserver (e.g. Xming), or use MobaXterm which has one built in, and possibly install PulseAudio (untested).
 This is a somewhat complex process and is not recommended for beginners.

 ---

-### Manipulating (copying, moving, renaming, deleting) files with long paths
+### Manipulate (copy, move, rename, delete) files with long paths

 Files and folders with long paths will be impossible to manipulate in programs that don't support them, or in Windows itself.
 Overcome this by manipulating files inside WSL:
 * Download a file manager like mc (Midnight Commander) - recommended